einarwh/escher-workshop/README.md

-# Escher-in-Elm Workshop
+# The Escher School of Fish Workshop

-Welcome to the Escher-in-Elm Workshop!
+Welcome to The Escher School of Fish Workshop!

 This workshop is based on [the revised 2002 edition](https://eprints.soton.ac.uk/257577/1/funcgeo2.pdf) of the classic 1982 paper "Functional Geometry" by Peter Henderson.
 The paper shows the functional decomposition and reconstruction of Escher's woodcutting "Square Limit", a beautiful recursive tesselation of interleaving fish.